DalSoft/DalSoft.RazorComponents/README.md

 ```
 #### Profit

-Now you can use the tag name you specified in your components mapping class.
-Now in Razor pages you can use friendlier markup for your Razor Component, exactly how you would in a  Blazor app.
+Now in your Razor pages you can use the friendlier tag name for your component that you specified in your components mapping class.

+It now looks like how you would use a Razor component in a  Blazor app.
 ```razor
 <hello-world message='$"Hello World {DateTime.Now}"' />
 ```

 #### Bonus

-This package works perfectly with [Razor components class libraries](https://docs.microsoft.com/en-us/aspnet/core/blazor/class-libraries?view=aspnetcore-3.1&tabs=visual-studio) making it trivial to create reusable components for Razor pages using friendly markup.
+This package works perfectly with [Razor components class libraries](https://docs.microsoft.com/en-us/aspnet/core/blazor/class-libraries?view=aspnetcore-3.1&tabs=visual-studio); making it trivial to create reusable components for Razor pages using friendly markup.

 #### Limitations